pk910/ephemery-base-contracts/README.md

 cd ephemery-base-contracts
 ```

-You can download pre-built binaries from the [leatest relase](https://github.com/pk910/ephemery-base-contracts/releases) (download to `bin` folder)
+You can download pre-built binaries from the [latest release](https://github.com/pk910/ephemery-base-contracts/releases) (download to `bin` folder)

 Or build them yourself (nodejs >18 required):
 ```